jcbbeiter/process-queue/README.md

 >       Note: you may wish to consider how your response to question 6 can help
 >       with this.

 Trigger the scheduler when a process dies by setting a signal handler for the SIGCHILD signal.
 When a process dies the scheduler must calculate its turnaround and response times and remember them for accounting.
 The child process must also be reaped, which is done by calling wait() in the parent.
+Then, if there are no processes running, the scheduler must start the next one in the queue.

 > 5. The client and server need to communicate via a request and response
 >    model.